The benefits of bundling services for Luxembourg regulated funds

 Using a single provider significantly reduces the amount of work clients put in to managing the partnership.

 Consider how much easier it is to engage with just one point of contact versus navigating multiple relationships with multiple stakeholders at different service providers in different time zones.
-At U.S. Bank, we provide a principal service team in your time zone supported by staff of specialists in the jurisdiction where your product is domiciled.
+At U.S. Bank, we can provide a principal service team in your time zone supported by staff of specialists in the jurisdiction where your product is domiciled.
 That way, it’s easier to schedule conference calls, manage projects, handle client onboarding and navigate other administrative tasks with a single integrated contact team instead of many.

 In the words of Luigi Blasi, branch manager of U.S. Bank Luxembourg, “Everything about bundling services is less cumbersome for the client.
 If I have a question, I’m able to go to my FA or TA colleague and get what I need, because we’re sitting meters away from each other here in Luxembourg.
 And this is a much less client-intrusive way of accessing the information I need to perform my duties.”